Table of Contents

 Overheating can be dangerous during pregnancy.
 Keep the car cool, wear breathable clothing, and drink plenty of water during your trip.

-Watch For Leg Cramps or Numbness
+Watch For Leg Cramps Or Numbness

 Pregnancy can affect circulation.
 If you experience cramps or tingling in your legs or feet while driving, pull over safely and stretch before continuing.